strategy will strengthen the grassroots and empower

 the previous Pheu Thai-led government, saying several of

-them have been widely praised such as the 30-baht universal
+been widely praised such as the 30-baht universal

 healthcare programme.